polettix/Math-GF/docs/index.md

 Now, the other very tricky intuition was that we can try to replicate some of this in a vector space too.
-It all boils down on defining the right product operation, but to do this it is useful to map our vectors onto *polynomials*, because these are object we are somehow comfortable with.
+It all boils down on defining the right product operation, but to do this it is useful to map our vectors onto *polynomials*, because these are objects we are somehow comfortable with.

 It's easy to associate a polynomial to each *n-ple*: just do this: